trannguyenhan/text-classification/README.md

 # classify-labels-for-articles
-Classify labels for articles with k-nearest-neighbor algorithms
+Classify labels for news with k-nearest-neighbor algorithms